jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I'm unfortunately mentally spent, tired mostly, I'll get basic code written tomorrow where camera is usable in the wild, will skip battery part

+3:54 PM

+rings were printed... they are a bit loose, if you put tape in there to shim it, it makes them not sit straight

+the screwdriver hole needs to be larger too

+4:41 PM

+ugh...
+I tried increasing the gap on the focus ring but surface issues, oh well I'm past it

+I made the ring contact area have a higher tolerance

+I'm done today, I want to write the code but I'm spent

 ---

 12/11/2023